African Grey Parrots are highly social birds that forage for food together in the wild in the dense rainforests of West and Central Africa.

 Oil palm fruit is considered a large and critical aspect of the African Grey diet in the wild.
 The African oil palm Elaeis guineensis grows between Angola and the Gambia within the Grey Parrot range.

-Bombax, Ficus, Macaranga, and Raphia are other genus that they feed on
+Bombax, Ficus, Macaranga, and Raphia are other genus of plants that they feed on.

 African Grey Parrot FAQ